ApifyForge Help & FAQ

 Regression tests are automated test suites that run before every publish to verify that new code changes have not broken existing functionality in your Apify actors.
 They are your safety net against d...

-Use the ApifyForge Schema Validator to compare your actor's actual dataset output against the schema declared in your dataset_schema.json file.
-The validator runs locally on your machine, takes just s...
+Use the ApifyForge Output Guard to compare your actor's actual dataset output against the schema declared in your dataset_schema.json file.
+The validator runs as a hosted actor on Apify ($0.35 per val...

 The Compliance Scanner assesses legal and regulatory risk for any Apify actor before you scrape.
 It analyzes the actor's metadata — name, description, categories, and README — to detect PII collection...